erelson/docs/source/calibration.rst

 2. Place a protective barrier between the arm and top base cover.

+3. Cycle the Run-stop (optional).
+This step is needed if the torso calibration previously complained of torso position not being in range.

-3. Disable robot drivers by running : ``sudo service robot stop``
+4. Disable robot drivers by running : ``sudo service robot stop``

-4. Run torso calibration tool:
+5. Run torso calibration tool:

   * To run calibration : ``rosrun fetch_drivers torso_calibrate calibrate``
   * To verify calibration : ``rosrun fetch_drivers torso_calibrate verify``